-If we’re honest, car insurance is one of the most annoying expenses.
-There’s no immediate benefit since you maintain coverage to protect other drivers.
+Car insurance is one of life’s most annoying expenses.
+There’s no immediate benefit since a large part of your coverage protects other drivers.
 And in most states, you’re required to have coverage by law.

-Let’s drill down and take a close look at auto insurance rates by state, then see what you can do to minimize your premium.
+Let’s take a close look at auto insurance rates by state and then learn what you can do to lower your premium.

 What Is The Average Cost of Car Insurance by State?

-Here is a complete list of average auto insurance rates for each state, ranked from the most expensive to the cheapest:
+Here is a complete list of average auto insurance rates for each state, ranked from the most expensive to the cheapest for 2020:

 Comparing Car Insurance Rates by State

-To put the above auto insurance rates by state in perspective, Insure.com also reports that the national average premium is $1,457.
+To put these auto insurance rates by state into perspective, Insure.com reports the national average auto premium is $1,457 annually.

 What Factors Determine Car Insurance Rates?

-Some of these factors are within your ability to control.
-But others are not, or may require changes in your behavior or your coverage levels.
+Some of these factors are within your control; others are not, or they may require changes in your behavior or your coverage choices.

 Why Are Some States Cheaper for Car Insurance?

-No one factor decides what states have the cheapest car insurance.
-There are several factors, as well as matters of degree within each.
+No single factor decides what states have the cheapest car insurance.
+There are several factors, and each factor can have a different impact in different states.

 Frequency of Claims

-Much of this can be attributed to the population density issue, but there may be other factors as well.
-For example, areas where there are frequent and extended traffic jams or more miles of high-speed roadways, are likely to have more accidents.
-That will result in more claims and higher premiums.
+For example, areas with frequent and extended traffic jams or more miles of high-speed roadways have more accidents.
+That will result in more claims and higher auto insurance premiums.

 Frequency of Lawsuits

-Each factor listed above also contributes to high premiums in the most expensive states for car insurance.
-But there are other factors that have a more specific impact on those premiums.
+Each factor listed above contributes to higher premiums in the most expensive states for car insurance.
+But there are other factors that have a more specific impact on state-by-state premiums.

-The cost of auto insurance is naturally closely connected to coverage amounts.
-For example, part of the reason Michigan has the highest premiums in the country is that they guarantee unlimited, lifetime medical benefits to accident victims.
-By contrast, most states that require personal injury protection coverage have established limits.
+The cost of an auto insurance policy is directly connected to the coverage amounts built into the policy.
+For example, Michigan has the highest premiums in the country, in part, because the state guarantees unlimited lifetime medical benefits to accident victims.
+Other states limit medical benefits or they don’t even require personal injury protection coverage.

-States with a high percentage of uninsured motorists will have higher premiums.
-That’s because if you’re involved in an accident with another driver who has no coverage, you’ll need to file a claim with your own insurance company.
-That will result in higher premiums.
+States with a high percentage of uninsured drivers will have higher premiums.
+If you were in a wreck with another motorist who had no insurance, you’d have to file a claim with your own insurance company.
+That would increase premiums.

-No-fault also requires drivers to have personal injury protection (PIP), which adds to the cost of the policy.
+No-fault states also require drivers to have personal injury protection (PIP) coverage which adds even more to the cost of the policy.
 States have enacted no-fault provisions to limit the ability of drivers to sue one another.